zzacal/brts.net/Brts.Audible/README.md

 # Audible

 Audibles types allow you to listen for changes to a value.
-For example, when a value changes, the UI should reflect that change.
+For example, you have a UI that needs to be updated when a value changes in your application.

 ```csharp
 var myVal = new Audible<int>(value: 0);